n0jo/rackwindows/readme.md

 ![Rackwindows Modules](res/images/rackwindows_panels.jpg)

+**NOTE**: As of now this set of modules is still a work in progress and subject to extensive testing.
+I invite every kind and willing soul to provide feedback and suggestions before I'll submit it to the library.
+Thanks!

 Most of these modules are straight-up ports of [Airwindows](http://www.airwindows.com) plugins with the addition of a panel (designed to be potentially buildable in hardware) and the occasional tweak or enhancement to take advantage of the modular environment.

 Airwindows plugins are known for exceptional sound quality, innovative approaches and minimalist interfaces.
 They often focus on and excel at one specific task, which is why I think they are a natural fit for Rack.